canonical/checkbox/docs/tutorial/using-checkbox/basic-launcher.rst

     app_id = com.canonical.certification:tutorial

     [test plan]
-    unit = com.canonical.certification::TODO
+    unit = com.canonical.certification::tutorial-base
     forced = yes

     [test selection]
     forced = yes

     [environment]
-    TUTO = tutorial
+    TUTORIAL = Value from my launcher!

-Run Checkbox using your launcher, and observe the output of the TODO test case.
-The output now shows ``tutorial``.
+Run Checkbox using your launcher, and observe the output of the ``tutorial/environment_variable`` test case.
+The output now shows ``Value from my launcher!``.

 The ``[environment]`` section is often used to provide customized values to test cases.
 For instance, you may have a generic test case to connect to a